Görlitz

 Görlitz is culturally diverse.
 Immediately to the west of Görlitz lie Sorbian-speaking parts of Lusatia, and Görlitz was founded and first settled by the Sorbs, a Slavic people.
 This is evidenced by the name of the town and the etymology of some of its surrounding villages and geographical features being of Slavic origin.
 Görlitz itself speaks the East Lusatian dialect of German (Ostlausitzer Mundart), which is related to Silesian German dialects and differs from the Upper Saxon dialects spoken in most parts of Saxony.
 It is home to the Schlesisches Himmelreich and Liegnitzer Bombe, a Silesian Museum (Schlesisches Museum zu Görlitz), and the Silesian Christmas Market (Schlesischer Christkindelmarkt).

-As of 2025, structural change, internationalisation, and transformation are central themes in the city’s development.
-At the same time, Görlitz is increasingly developing into a science centre of supra-regional and international importance.
-In addition to the Zittau/Görlitz University of Applied Sciences (known as Lusatia), which focuses on social change processes in both the technical and natural sciences as well as the social sciences, the Technical University of Dresden (University of Excellence), the University of Leipzig and HHL are also active in Görlitz with branch offices, study programmes or research institutes.
-The city is also home to several Frauenhofer Institutes, research groups and labs, the Senkenberg Institute of Natural History, the CASUS Center of Advanced Systems Understanding, which belongs to the Helmholtz Association, the Interdisciplinary Centre for Ecological and Revitalising Urban Transformation (IZS), which is part of the Leibniz Institute of Ecological Urban and Regional Development, and the German Centre for Astrophysics (DZA).
-The investment volume for the DZA alone amounts to 1.25 billion euros.
-Görlitz is also home to the Oberlausitzische Gesellschaft der Wissenschaften (Upper Lusatian Society of Science), which was founded in 1779 and is one of the oldest German scientific societies.
-The influx from abroad, which has led to an international population share of almost 17%, is now having a positive effect on population development.